r-lyeh-archived/vle/README.md

 # vle

 - VLE is a simple variable-length encoder/decoder (C99)(C++03)
-- VLE is magnitude friendly.
-No matter what number you encode.
-It just works.
+- VLE is compact.
+No matter what type you encode, VLE encodes magnitudes with low overhead.
+- VLE is designed for 1/2/3..62/63/64/\*... bits signed/unsigned integers (\*: easily extendable).
 - VLE is streamable.
 Format is 7-bit packing, MSB terminator.
-- VLE is designed for 1/2/3..62/63/64/\*... bits signed/unsigned integers (\*: easily extendable).
 - VLE is embeddable.
 Header-only.
 Both C/C++ APIs provided.
 - VLE is BOOST licensed.

 ## Features
-- Encodes/decodes any magnitude number with small overhead: 8,9,10,11...20..24..40..48..56..63,64 bits.
+- Encodes/decodes any magnitude integer with low overhead: 8,9,10,11...20..24..40..48..56..63,64 bits.
 - Type does not matter.
-Magnitude of encoded number determinates size of stream.
+Magnitude of encoded integer determinates size of stream.
-  - Ie, big numbers that contain small values are serialized to smallest fit:
+  - Ie, big integers that contain small values are serialized to smallest fit:
   - byte(0), short(0), int(0), int64(0) all of them require 1-byte.
   - byte(127), short(127), int(127), int64(127) all of them require 1-byte.
   - byte(255), short(255), int(255), int64(255) all of them require 2-bytes.
   - short(16384), int(16384), int64(16384) all of them require 3-bytes.
   - and so on... (see range tables below).
-- Rule is, the smaller the magnitude number you encode, the smaller the stream you decode.
+- Rule is, the smaller the magnitude integer you encode, the smaller the stream you decode.
-  - Negative numbers are rearranged to meet this criteria (see appendix).
+  - Negative integers are rearranged to meet this criteria (see appendix).
 - VLE applies to serialization, network, binary headers, packets, etc...

 ## API, C++